Aggouri/acheron/Readme.md

 }' "http://localhost:8080/admin/routes"
 ```

+> At the moment, route changes are taken only for the Acheron instance that processes the configuration request.
+As a result, if you run multiple Acheron instances in front of a load balancer, you should refresh the routes manually.
+There are two ways to refresh the routes:
+> - Restart all Acheron instances
+> - Call the ```/routes``` endpoint (POST request) on all Acheron instances (e.g. ```curl -X POST "http://localhost:8080/routes"```)
+>
+> When things are done properly, there will either be a message bus or some inter-instance communication paradigm that will remove the need for this manual step.

 ## Hydra Configuration
 You need to create an OAuth2 client to allow Acheron to make requests to Hydra.